Tim15/airsonos/README.md

 Feb 08 05:35:40 homeserver airsonos[21871]: Search complete.
 Set up 1 device tunnel.
 ```

-Enable the airsonos to start automatically on reboot in the future:
+If the service starts up sucessfully, you can enable it to start automatically on reboot in the future:
 ```
 $ sudo systemctl enable airsonos
 ```